Automated Market Makers for Decentralized Finance (DeFi): Constant ellipse AMMs

-Section \ref{pricecomsec} compares the advantages and disadvantages of LMSR, LS-LMSR, and constant product/mean/sum automated market makers.
+Section \ref{pricecomsec} compares the advantages and disadvantages of LMSR, LS-LMSR, and constant product/mean/sum AMMs.
 The analysis shows that none of them is ideal for DeFi applications.
-In this section, we propose automated market makers based on constant ellipse/circle cost functions.
-That is, the automated market maker's cost function is defined by
+In this section, we propose AMMs based on constant ellipse cost functions.
+That is, the AMM's cost function is defined by

 where $a, b$ are constants.
-In constant ellipse/circle automated market makers, the price function for each token is
+The price function for each token is

-For automated market makers, we only use the first quadrant of the coordinate plane.
-By adjusting the parameters $a,b$ in the equation (\ref{constantcircleeq}), one may keep the cost function to be concave (that is, using the upper-left part of the ellipse/circle) or to be convex (that is, using the lower-left part of the ellipse/circle).
+For AMMs, we only use the first quadrant of the coordinate plane.
+By adjusting the parameters $a,b$ in the equation (\ref{constantcircleeq}), one may keep the cost function to be concave (that is, using the upper-left part of the ellipse) or to be convex (that is, using the lower-left part of the ellipse).
 By adjusting the absolute value of $a$, one may obtain various price amplitude and price fluctuation rates based on the principle of supply and demand for tokens.
-It is observed that constant ellipse/circle automated market maker price functions are liquidity sensitive and path independent but not translation invariance.
+It is observed that constant ellipse AMM price functions are liquidity sensitive and path independent but not translation invariance.
+Figure \ref{constantcircle3dfig} shows the curve of the constant ellipse cost function